olach/Sass.sugar/README.md

 ## Installation

 1. Download the zip
-2. Extract said zip
-3. Rename folder to .sugar
-4. Double click the .sugar file
+2. Double click the Sass.sugar file
-5. Restart Espresso - voila!

 ## Who did this?